Skip to main content

 Biography

-During his academic career, he has invented a novel imaging biomarker of detection of early systolic dysfunction.
-His main research focus is on non-invasive measure of myocardial mechanics using echocardiography and central pressure assessments.
-He is currently working on integration of clinical echocardiography services with the Clinical Research Facility to incorporate the novel marker into standard clinical practice.
-This integration will potentially have huge impact on improvement of early diagnosis of heart failure and patient outcomes.
+During his academic career, Haotian has invented a novel imaging biomarker for the detection of early systolic dysfunction and has established several national and international collaborations, including with the University of Edinburgh, University of Oxford, Leeds Teaching Hospitals, Barts Heart Centre, St George’s Hospital, Lille Catholic University in France, the University of Bergen in Norway, and Union Hospital in China.
+His main research focus is on the non-invasive measurement of myocardial mechanics using echocardiography and central pressure assessments.
+He leads the integration of clinical echocardiography services with clinical research to incorporate this novel imaging marker into standard clinical practice.
+This integration has the potential to significantly improve the early diagnosis of heart failure and patient outcomes.

 Research